jundalisay/mahablist/content/en/history/jagor/ph/chapter-14b.md

 † At the present time the Chinese horses are plump, large-headed, hairy, and with bushy tails and manes.
 The  Japanese horses were elegant and enduring, similar to the Arabian.
 Good Manila horses are of the latter type, and are much prized by the Europeans in Chinese sea-port towns.

+### Sheep

 Mutton is procurable every day in Manila.

-In the interior, however, at least in the eastern provinces, very rarely ; although the rearing of sheep might there be carried on without difficulty, and in many places most profitably.
+In the interior, however, at least in the eastern provinces, very rarely.
+Although the rearing of sheep might there be carried on without difficulty, and in many places most profitably.

 The people are too idle to take care of the young lambs, which they complain are torn to pieces by the dogs when they wander about free.